Tudornitu1/Marketpulse---News-Sentiment-Analysis/README.md

 # MarketPulse

-Small full‑stack project that collects market news and stock data, stores them in MongoDB, and serves a frontend (Next.js) that displays the data and performs sentiment analysis.
+Small full‑stack project that collects market news and stock data, stores them in MongoDB, and serves a frontend (Next.js) that displays the data and performs sentiment analysis using FINBERT.

 ---